d3/d3/index.markdown

 such as [XPath](http://www.w3.org/TR/xpath/).

-D3 provides standard facilities for mutating nodes: setting attributes or styles; adding, removing or sorting nodes; and changing HTML or text content.
+D3 provides standard facilities for mutating nodes: setting attributes or styles; registering event listeners; adding, removing or sorting nodes; and changing HTML or text content.
 These suffice for the vast majority of needs.
 However, if the underlying DOM API is strictly needed, the nodes in a selection can be accessed directly, as each D3 selection is simply an array of nodes.

 ### Dynamic Properties